multiverse-os/oht/README.md

 **Decentralized bootstrapping and service discovery** can be accomplished by using a shared onion address to identify the network (oht:address).
 Potential peers can use the shared onion address either hard coded into their client or in a configuration file or a converted from a easier to communicate mnemoic phrase.
 Meanwhile users who are already connected to the p2p network can randomly select a known peer and send the address to anyone listening on the known onion address.
 After a potential peer collects enough active peer addresses the potential peer connects to the network.

 Shared onion addresses also may allow for **possible decentralized DHT API and decentralized web UI**.
 Active peers may optionally serve standard API defined by the protocol or configuration.
 For example, a simple REST API could be used to serve the DHT.
-Several requests can be made, checked for correctness and verified.
+To verify the API results, a user could make several requests to obtain a larger sample of responses.

-It may be possible to use a decentralized API to provide checksums for a Firefox plugin for javascript files served by a decentralized web UI.
-Using this a user could interact with the decentralized application without needing to run the full client, just TBB.
+It may be possible to use a basic decentralized web UI.
+Using this a user could interact with the decentralized application without needing to run the full client, just TBB and the onion address required to connect.

 ### Core Features
 The core features of oht are varrying stages of completion.